 Spectrophotometer uses in the Quantitative analysis of Biochemistry practicals.
 Quantitative analysis method developing for determining an unknown concentration of a species by absorption spectrometry.

 Most of the organic compounds of biological interest absorb in the UV-visible range of the spectrum.

 Thus, several important classes of biological compounds may be measured semi-quantitatively using the UV-visible spectrophotometer.
 Nucleic acids at 254nm protein at 280nm provide good examples of such use.

 The absorbance at 280nm by proteins depends on their “Tyrosine” and “Tryptophan” content.

 - Estimation of Blood Glucose level by Folin-Wu method

-This is the basic application of spectrophotometry.
-This assay is carried out most quickly and conveniently when the substrate (or) the product is color (or) absorbs light in the UV range.
+It is the primary application of spectrophotometry.
+This assay is carried out most quickly and conveniently when the substrate (or) the product is colour (or) absorbs light in the UV range.